butitsnotme/exam-schedule/README.md

 Creates a iCalendar file for a specified set of exams.

+## What is currently tracked

+ - What courses are selected (so they may be edited later
+ - The time when the tracking token was first seen
+ - The time when the tracking token was last seen
+ - How many times the tracking token has been seen
+ - And, of course, the tracking token itself

+## How does editing work?

+The calendar entries now include a link to the site (specifying the tracking token), showing the courses that are currently selected.
+From there they may be added and removed.
+The calendar will be updated the next time it syncs.

+Please note that if you created your calendar prior to the assignment of tracking tokens, then changing the calendar will not work properly.
+To make it work, please re-add it to your calendar (and remove the old one).
+You can tell if you need to do this because your traking token will have only the lowecase letters a through f and numbers, and will be quite long (64 characters).
+The normal ones are much shorter and may have all lowercase, uppercase, numbers and some special characters.

 ## Installation
 To use run this web app you need a University of Waterloo Open Data API key (https://api.uwaterloo.ca/).
 Additionally, you will need PHP5 and Apache with